Contents

 • After you have experienced what’s inside Castel Sant’Angelo, you could visit the little cafe situated right at the top of the castle.

-• Get a prodigious view of the castle at large when you stroll down the pedestrian bridge over the Tiber river.
+• Get a prodigious view of the castle at large when you stroll down the pedestrian bridge, Ponte Sant'Angelo, over the Tiber river.

-Q. Do you need skip-the-line tickets to enter inside Castel Sant Angelo?
+Do you need fast-track entry tickets to enter inside Castel Sant Angelo?

-A. By booking skip-the-line tickets to enter Castel Sant’Angelo Rome, you can escape the hurdle of standing in a long queue at the physical ticket booking counter.
+By booking fast-track tickets to the museum, you can escape the hurdle of standing in a long queue at the physical ticket booking counter.

 Yes, you can go inside the Castel Sant’Angelo Rome by booking your tickets.
 It is advised that you book your tickets in advance to skip the hassle of the long queue.